seng438-master/seng438-a4/seng438-a4.md

 1. In your Eclipse select Help, go to Eclips Marketpalce, and find Pitest Plugin by copy and paste the following link: https://marketplace.eclipse.org/content/pitclipse

 2. Follow the installation process.
 Note: Run Eclipse “as administrator” in Windows, click on preferences, on the left side click on Pitest and then select Mutators, choose All mutators, and finally apply and close.
+If you can not find preferences trough window tab you can simply look for it in the search (up right corner).
+The latest **version is Pitclips 2.2.0**

 ![](./media/2-Preferances.png)